Anavelyz/gsoc/organization-questionnaire/gsoc2025_proposal.md

 rooted in our core values of collaboration, innovation, and openness, as well as our commitment to education and community growth.
 Mentors at OSL are naturally passionate about fostering learning and development, which drives their commitment to mentoring students throughout the program.
-To maintain this commitment, we create a supportive environment where mentors feel valued and connected to the mission of advancing open science.
-Regular check-ins, collaborative discussions, and shared goals help mentors stay actively involved in their contributors' progress.
-We also emphasize the importance of peer-to-peer learning, where mentors not only share their expertise, but also gain fresh perspectives from students.
+Additionally, many of them are authors and/or maintainers of the projects.
+At Open Science Labs we emphasize the importance of peer-to-peer learning, where mentors not only share their expertise, but also gain fresh perspectives from students.
 By aligning mentorship with our formula for success - empowering the community through tools, resources and support - we ensure that mentors stay motivated and invested in helping contributors succeed, ultimately contributing to the lasting impact of open science and technology.

 ## How will you keep your GSoC contributors on schedule to complete their projects?

 To keep GSoC contributors on schedule and ensure the successful completion of their projects, Open Science Labs will implement a structured yet flexible approach.
-This includes establishing clear milestones and deliverables at the outset, scheduling regular check-ins for progress reviews and feedback, and encouraging the use of project management tools.
+This includes establishing clear milestones and deliverables from the start, scheduling regular check-ins for progress reviews and feedback, and encouraging the use of project management tools.
 Mentors will actively guide contributors, fostering open communication and providing support to overcome challenges.
 By breaking down larger goals into manageable tasks and maintaining a supportive environment, Open Science Labs will ensure contributors stay motivated, productive, and on track to deliver impactful results.
+Additionally, with an open and active community, students can raise any questions in the chat channels on Discord.

 ## How will you get your GSoC contributors involved in your community during GSoC?

 To get GSoC contributors involved in the Open Science Labs community during GSoC, we will leverage our welcoming and inclusive environment.
-Regular check-ins will be scheduled to discuss progress, provide feedback, and ensure they feel supported throughout the program.
 Students will be encouraged to present their work in blogs and topical meetings, helping them gain confidence and interact with peers and mentors across sub-organizations.
-Additionally, their work will be shared with partners and on social media to boost visibility within the open-source scientific community.
+Their work will be shared with partners and on social media to boost visibility within the open-source scientific community.
 To further integrate them, contributors will participate in community events, workshops, and collaborative projects, fostering a sense of belonging and active engagement within the Open Science Labs ecosystem.
+Additionally, they will have opportunities to share their interests and connect with like-minded collaborators.

 ## Anything else we should know?
 (Optional)